dsc/bunch/README.md

 chunk
 ==========

-chunk is a fork of David Schoonover's chunk package, providing similar functionality.
+chunk is a fork of David Schoonover's **Bunch** package, providing similar functionality.
 99% of the work was done by him, and the fork was made mainly for lack of responsiveness for fixes and maintenance on the original code.

 Chunk is a dictionary that supports attribute-style access, a la JavaScript.